 No admission requirements for this course.

-Upon completion of the course, the student will have gained: · Knowledge of global visual arts and design practices as they relate to social, political and environmental protest, critique and activism; · Understanding of the historical development and geographical specificity of visual arts activism in relation to social and political urgencies; · Knowledge of theories and concepts for deepening understanding of visual arts activism and critique in relation to capitalism and social injustices; · Ability to situate and engage in debates and contribute to academic discourses related to these topics; · Skills necessary to analyse particular case studies from historical, cultural, and visual, perspectives, and to reflect more generally on the social and cultural significance of design and the visual arts in the context of social and ecological activism; · Skills in critical thinking, argumentation, substantiation and clear expression (oral and written).
+Upon completion of the course, the student will have gained: · Knowledge of global visual arts and design practices as they relate to social, political and environmental protest, critique and activism; · Understanding of the historical development and geographical specificity of visual arts and design activism in relation to social and political urgencies; · Knowledge of theories and concepts for deepening understanding of visual arts activism and critique in relation to capitalism and social injustices; · Ability to situate and engage in debates and contribute to academic discourses related to these topics; · Skills necessary to analyze particular case studies from historical, cultural, and visual, perspectives, and to reflect more generally on the social and cultural significance of design and the visual arts in the context of social and ecological justice activism; · Skills in critical thinking, argumentation, substantiation and clear expression (oral and written).

 The timetables are available through My Timetable.